PaulOfford/mbserver/README.md

 mb_server now supports shortened versions of the commands; M.L, M.E and M.G are equivalent to M.LST, M.EXT and M.GET respectively.

 The commands must be directed to the server, i.e. prefixed with the server station callsign.  @ALLCALL is not supported.
 JS8Call can be used by the server station operator in the normal way, albeit once any outstanding microblog requests have been satisfied.  mb_server simply ignores all directed received messages that don't start with MB.LST or MB.GET.
 This is an important point as **the requestor will not receive an error message if he/she/they mistype the command**.
-This is intential to allow for the widest range of normal JS8Call messages.
+This is intentional to allow for the widest range of normal JS8Call messages.

+## MB Server Announcement
+The server can send announcement to the @MB call group.
+An announcement contains:

+* The grid location of the server (as set in JS8Call)
+* A capabilities field that lists the supported operations
+  * L - Listing of posts
+  * E - Extended listing of posts
+  * G - Get a post
+  * U - Upload a post (for future use)
+* The ID of the latest post
+* The data of the latest post
+* A space-separated list of languages used as per RFC5646 Language-Region
+  * This is an optional field

+An example is - @MB JO01EV LEG 29 2023-01-27 EN-GB

+The @MB announcement mechanism is controlled by three configuration parameters you'll find near the top of the script file:

+* announce - switches the mechanism on and off, default is True which means on
+* mb_announcement_timer - sets the delay between announcements, default is 300 seconds
+* languages - sets the languages listed in th announcement, default is EN-GB
+  * Set this to a NULL string if you don't want to send announcements, i.e. delete the characters between the single quotation marks

+For a user to receive these announcements, they must add the @MB group to the Call Activity list in JS8Call.
+To do this, right click in the list and choose Add new Station or Group... then enter @MB into the pop-up box and click OK.

 ## Microblog Post File
 A microblog post can contain any text content.
 All text will be encoded as UTF8 and lower case letters will be shifted to upper case on transmission.